The Complete Guide to Efficient Payroll Processing

 8. Establish Payroll Policies:

-• Develop clear payroll policies covering pay periods, overtime, leave entitlements, and other payroll-related matters.
-Communicate these policies to all employees.
+• Create clear policies on pay periods, overtime, leave entitlements, and pay procedures.
+Communicate these to employees and include them in onboarding materials.

 9. Test the Payroll System: